MissStrong/ICS4UE_Semester_1_2018-2019/24_Activity_19_Software-Development/4-Lesson-Software-Development-Life-Cycle.md

 ### Feasibility Study

 A feasibility study looks at the entire project and determines what is possible, valid, and worthwhile.
-Creating a feasibility study allows the developers to not waste time during the development phase.
+Creating a feasibility study allows the developers to not waste time during the implementation phase.
 For the Culminating Task, you will include the following as a part of your feasibility study.

 | | |
 | --- | --- |